Kylie Horner, LCSW — Psychotherapist in Beacon, NY and Manhattan

-I'm Kylie Horner, a Licensed Clinical Social Worker and psychoanalytic psychotherapist with practices in Beacon, NY in the Hudson Valley and Manhattan.
+I am a Licensed Clinical Social Worker and psychoanalytic psychotherapist with offices in Beacon, NY in the Hudson Valley and Manhattan.
 I work with adults across all stages of life, though I'm especially drawn to supporting those navigating college and early adulthood, where so much surfaces at once and therapy can be particularly transformative.

-My background spans journalism, corporate settings, and clinical social services — including work at Safe Horizon and the NYU McSilver Institute — before establishing a private practice rooted in psychodynamic and psychoanalytic principles.
+My background spans journalism, corporate settings, and clinical social services — including work at Safe Horizon and the NYU McSilver Institute — before establishing a private practice rooted in relational psychoanalytic and trauma-informed principles.

 I believe therapy works when there is genuine openness on both sides.
 My role is to offer a space that is direct, non-judgmental, and attuned — where you can learn about yourself with acceptance and compassion.